North Carolina Car Insurance Laws

 How long to settle a claim?: Car insurance companies in North Carolina have 30 days after receiving a claim to acknowledge it by either: making payment on the claim, making a settlement offer, denying the claim, or informing the claimant that there is an ongoing investigation of the claim.
 Loss and claim payments by auto insurers are to be mailed within 10 business days after the claim is settled.

-Uninsured motorist penalties in North Carolina: You may have to payup to $1,000 in fines, your license and registration may be suspended and your plates confiscated if you are ticketed for driving without insurance in North Carolina.
+Uninsured motorist penalties in North Carolina: You may have to pay up to $1,000 in fines, your license and registration may be suspended and your plates confiscated if you are ticketed for driving without insurance in North Carolina.
 You may also end up with 3 points on your driver's license.
 Penalties for an insurance lapse in North Carolina are not quite as harsh.

 Largest car insurance companies in North Carolina by market share